particle-iot/docs/src/content/guide/getting-started/intro.md

 {{/if}}

 {{#if electron}}
-# Introducing the future, the Electron
+# Introducing to the Guide
 {{/if}}

 {{#if photon}}